mayankjha-purdue/ECS/README.md

 - The Docker file can be built by the following command

 Syntax

 docker build  -t ImageName:TagName dir

-Options

-•          -t − is to mention a tag to the image

-•          ImageName − This is the name you want to give to your image.

-•          TagName − This is the tag you want to give to your image.

-•          Dir − The directory where the Docker File is present.

-# Adding files to the Docker Container
+### Adding files to the Docker Container

 For copying the files from the host to the docker container :

-1. First, set the path in your localhost to where the file is
+1. First, set the path in your localhost to where the file is stored.

-   stored.

-2. Next set the path in your docker container to where you want

-   to store the file inside your docker container.
+2. Next set the path in your docker container to where you want to store the file inside your docker container.

-3. Then copy the file which you want to store in your docker

-   container with the help of CP command.
+3. Then copy the file which you want to store in your docker container with the help of CP command.

 ex: sudo docker cp /home/(name)/(folder_name)/(file_name)  (container_id):/(to_the_place_you_want_the_file_to_be)